OpenLibreAI/.github/profile/README.md

 ## Vision
 - OpenLibreAI is first and foremost an open source community that believes in deployment of responsible AI for the collective elevation of humanity

+## Roadmap

+- OpenLibreStudio provides tools, APIs and UIs for datasets, training and deployment of models and APIs for interacting with models

+- OpenLibreGPT is an autonomous agent / personal AI Assistant that runs on mobile devices (Android and iOS) and performs tasks under the supervision of the user

 - One of the business models for OpenLibreAI will be to charge for the cleaned training data
 ## OpenLibreAI Collaboration Model and Structure